habiba2811/PW-API-Practice/README.md

    ```

 **Run Tests**
-1. Run the API test (headed):
+1. Run the suite:
    ```powershell
    npm run test:api
    ```

 **Notes**
-- The test navigates to `https://conduit.bondaracademy.com/` and validates the navbar brand text.
+- The suite mocks `*/**/api/tags` before each test and signs in with the test user.
+- Tests include:
+  - Mocking the articles feed and asserting the UI renders the mocked title/description.
+  - Creating an article via API, deleting it via UI, and validating it is removed.
+  - Creating an article via UI, capturing the slug from the network response, and deleting it via API.